-Like I said in the beginning of the show, if your goal is to make just enough to cover your art supplies, then I don’t think the Artist Incubator is for you.
+Like I said in the beginning of this book, if your goal is to make just enough to cover your art supplies, then I don’t think the Artist Incubator is for you.
 The Artist Incubator program is a private group coaching program, which means I work with a small group of artists at the same time, teaching them the best methods for getting their art in front of the right buyers and building a collector base of raving fans who will collect their art.

-Now, for myself, I’ve invested in all kinds of programs, large groups where the guru keep everyone at an arm’s distance, masterminds where you learn from both each other.
+Now, for myself, I’ve invested in all kinds of programs, large groups where the guru keeps everyone at an arm’s distance, masterminds where you learn from both each other.
 Sometimes I’ve done that as a paid mastermind run by a coach, and other times I’ve done this as part of a peer group.
-I love in-person retreats, and I’ve also invested in one-on-one coaching for specific issues when I wanted targeted help.
-So for example, I work with Erica Corday on basically making more diverse business, diversity and inclusion business.I’ve worked with copywriters on my copy.
+I love in-person retreats, and I’ve also invested in one-on-one coaching for specific issues when I wanted targeted help.I’ve worked with copywriters on my copy.
 I’ve done other things one-on-one like that.

-So, I’ve seen it all, and do know what works best.
+Which means that I’ve seen it all, and do know what works best.
 But, the main reason I decided to run my program as a group program like a mastermind is because when I started interviewing artists who were interested in being coached by me, I noticed that they were all describing the same problems, and they all had the same limiting beliefs, like the five I mentioned at the beginning of the show.
 Plus, there’s definitely magic that comes from being in a group.
 If you’ve ever been part of a critique group as an artist, you understand the special dynamics that can happen when you have a small group all committed to each other’s success.

 I also love the way group coaching helps overcome the embarrassment and the fear because somebody else might ask the question you were too nervous to ask.
-And it helps you realize it’s okay have a beginner mindset at some of these business things.
-Other time, you may hear another artist articulate a struggle that you’re having, but it’s easier to see how to fix it when you’re on the outside of that same problem.
+And it helps you realize it’s okay to have a beginner mindset at some of these business things.
+Other times, you may hear another artist articulate a struggle that you’re having, but it’s easier to see how to fix it when you’re on the outside of that same problem.
 Anyone who has ever been part of a Weight Watchers meeting has seen how effective that is.
 And of course, group coaching is always going to be more affordable than working with that same coach privately, so it’s a great value for your money.

 But what I love most about being in a mastermind experience is that you’re surrounding yourself with people who have similar dreams.
 This keeps you in touch with your why and your purpose, and it’s so inspiring seeing others have success.
-If you’re doubting whether a strategy will work because maybe you think it only works for me because I’m, air quotes, Miriam Schulman, but you see the strategy working for an artist who’s at your level, that is so motivating.
+If you’re doubting whether a strategy will work because maybe you think it only works for me because I’m “Miriam Schulman” but you see the strategy working for an artist who’s at your level, that is so motivating.

 If you join the incubator experience, you’ll get monthly access to the four essential elements that separate thriving artists from the rest.
 Successful people, no matter what they’re trying to do, know they will get there faster with an expert guide who has walked the path they want to travel.
 In the Artist Incubator, not only will you get the benefit of my experience building a six-figure art business, or a five-figure business, whatever your goal is, which will shorten your learning curve to reach your goals a lot faster.
 You’ll learn the pitfalls and how to navigate them.

 Now, if you’re one of those types of people who want to do it all yourself, I want you to rethink that.
-My guest from episode number 43, Todd Herman, shared this great advice.
+My guest from podcast episode number 43, Todd Herman, shared this great advice.

 The biggest mistake that I made early on in life was I had that ego where I wanted to climb to the top of the mountain on my own and plant that flag up there and say, “I did it, and I did it all on my own.
 I didn’t get any help to get up here.”
 It wasn’t until I met a mentor, he just sort of laughed at me as that’s one of the stupidest and slowest ways you could ever reach success.
 And thank God I got this sort of lesson early on in my career.